When does breastfeeding get easier? Don’t give up just yet! Learn effective ways to make breastfeeding feel less painful and stop hurting.

 Getting the right latch is key (which is why I suggested watching online breastfeeding videos).

 You want your baby’s mouth to open wide around the whole areola, not just to enclose the nipple.
-Your baby basically needs to squeeze the milk ducts beneath the areola, and she can’t do that if she’s only sucking the nipple.
+She needs to squeeze the milk ducts beneath the areola, and she can’t do that if she’s only sucking the nipple.

 If your baby latches on incorrectly, don’t feel like you need to sit through the pain or that you can’t unlatch her.
 It’s easy to think, well at least she’s latched at all—I’ll just bear through it.